Multiple scattering-assisted fluorescence amplification: towards biological applications: Conclusion

 \section{Conclusion}

-The results of this investigation show that by adding TiO$_{\rm 2}$-NPs to the sample, it is possible to obtain fluorescence amplification through stimulated emission with FITC (an FDA-approved fluorescent dye) at concentrations five times lower than those of Rhodamine 6G commonly used for random lasing in dead tissues and in an acqueous medium at neutral pH.
-These conditions bring the overall conditions closer to those required for full biocompatibility, while offering a considerable amplification with relative gain which can reach a factor 40.
+The results of this investigation show that by adding TiO$_{\rm 2}$-NPs to the sample, it is possible to obtain fluorescence amplification by stimulated emission with FITC (a common and FDA approved fluorescent dye~\cite{alford2009toxicity}) with a gain of up to a factor of 40.
+For comparison, amplification is obtained at concentrations five times lower than those of Rh6G commonly used for random lasing in dead tissue and in an aqueous medium at neutral pH~\cite{yi2012behaviours}.

-The stimulated amplification is proven by the observation of an enhanced fluorescent yield, by a considerable reduction in linewidth (up to 4 or 5 times) and a shorter duration of the fluorescence pulse.
-Optical gain is obtained at sufficiently low pulse energies (below the random lasing threshold), thus strongly limiting both the potential cell phototoxicity and dye photobleaching.
+The stimulated amplification is evidenced by the observation of an increased fluorescence yield, a significant reduction in linewidth (up to 4 or 5 times) and a shorter fluorescence pulse duration.
+In particular, the optical linewidth reduction can provide improved detection when different fluorophores are used simultaneously to label different agents.
+Optical amplification is achieved at sufficiently low pulse energies, limiting photodissociation, photobleaching or phototoxic effects.
+Other types of NPs can be considered (e.g. ZnO, silver or gold), depending on the experimental conditions (e.g. absorption wavelength, scattering efficiency, NP size, sample requirements, etc.).